 Nebraska GenCyber Camp - High School Teachers

 Our country's national and economic security is highly dependent upon a strong cybersecurity workforce.
-Despite this need, according to Bureau of Labor statistics, nearly 210,000 cybersecurity positions went unfilled in 2015 alone.
+Despite this need, according to Bureau of Labor statistics, there are currently close to 286,000 unfilled cybersecurity job openings.
 This shortfall of cybersecurity professionals in the workforce has left national agencies and corporations scrambling to meet security needs.
 Unfortunately, current secondary school curricula across the country, and in Nebraska, leave students and educators with minimal or no exposure to cybersecurity topics.
-Addressing this need, the University of Nebraska at Omaha (UNO) will partner with Bellevue University and AIM, a Nebraska not-for-profit institution with the mission of building Nebraska’s IT talent pipeline, to offer the 2017 Nebraska GenCyber Camp (NGC) for local high school students (grades 9 & 10) and educators from around the area and country.
+Addressing this need, the University of Nebraska at Omaha (UNO) will partner with Bellevue University to offer the 2018 Nebraska GenCyber Camp (NGC) for local middle and high school students (grades 8 to 10) and educators in any discipline from around the area and country.
 This year's theme involves building and tinkering with devices in the Internet of Things (IoT).
 Students and teachers will get to make IoT apps, break them to learn about the security vulnerabilities, and then tweak them to make them safer and more secure.
 Students will get to talk to real security professionals, investigate cybersecurity careers, and learn skills that real practitioners use.
 Several demos and hands-on activities will feature wireless drones and IoT apps that collect sensor data and upload it online.
 There will also be a large capture the flag competition for students and teachers on the last day of camp.
 In addition to these activities, teacher participants will also get out-of-the-box curricula to integrate IoT and cybersecurity topics into their own classrooms.
 We will have professional expert teachers on hand to provide feedback and help take the lessons learned from camp back to their own school districts and classrooms around the country.

 WRIST: Wearable Research for In-Service STEM Teachers (RET) - High School Teachers